 - Summary

-- This assignment is managed and approved by the HRS Team at All Chicago, who would then alert the HMIS team of the training completion.
 Once the HMIS Team receive confirmation, you will be then alerted that you have gained access to the HMIS as a Housing Resource Specialist

 - Complete the Housing System Navigation Training course on the Learning Management System (LMS).